hugozanini/jira-tiger/README.md

 # 🐅 Jira Tiger
 #### `T`ickets `I`nsights `G`eneration and `E`fficient `R`eporting

-*A crew of ai agents for extracting data from Jira boards and generating reports and request follow ups on slack.*
+*A crew of AI agents for extracting data from Jira boards, generating reports, and requesting follow-ups on Slack.*

 Basic steps to run the code:
 * Create a virtual env